 Easter is a big holiday in Mexico, filled with religious and cultural festivals, Carnival, a burning of Judas in effigy, good food, and friendly interactions among people.
-I do not think that you can be lonely in Mexico during Easter week from Palm Sunday through Easter Sunday.
+I do not think you can be lonely in Mexico during Easter week from Palm Sunday through Easter Sunday.
 Besides celebrating residents, many travelers come to Mexican cities during this week.

-The Easter Bunny and egg hunts are held in grocery stores near the Mexican/US Border, but a number of other activities fill the rest of the country during this busy and happy time.
-Many delicious foods are available as well, and this article offers recipes for several that I have collected.
+The Easter Bunny and egg hunts take place in grocery stores near the Mexican/U.S. Border, but several other activities fill the rest of the country during this busy and happy time.
+Many delicious foods are also available, and this article offers recipes for several that I have collected.

 This is a young roasted lamb, or more traditionally, a young roasted goat.

 - 2 baby goats around 7 pounds each

 - 2 cups guacamole